 With so much deliciousness, your plate can quickly turn into a mountain of food as you serve up just a little more of this or that.
-Indulging in holiday treats may be fine once in a while, but the opportunities come along way more often than that.
+Indulging in holiday treats may be fine once in a while, but the opportunities during the holidays come along way more often than that.

-Avoiding the trap of overeating at all the holiday festivities is a universal challenge.
-We’ve got some tips to help you escape being weighed down with regret after every party.
+Avoiding the trap of overeating is a universal challenge.
+We’ve got some tips to help you escape being weighed down with regret.

 Eat small portions throughout the day